-- I/we am/are aware the dog must be returned to DVGRR if ADOPTER cannot keep the dog, and must not be abandoned, sold or given to any other party or in any other manner be transferred to different ownership.
+- I/we am/are aware the dog must be returned to DVGRR if ADOPTER cannot keep the dog – EXCEPT in the case of euthanasia for any TERMINAL health illness/condition or behavioral reasons – and must not be abandoned, sold or given to any other party or in any other manner be transferred to different ownership.
+If the dog is being returned from outside the Commonwealth of Pennsylvania, it is required by state dog law for the dog to have a health certificate and current rabies certificate, obtained by the adopter from their veterinarian, to be brought back into Pennsylvania.
+DVGRR can assist by providing the adopter with the necessary form.
 If any dog adopted from DVGRR is returned within 30 days and is in the same or better condition, DVGRR will consider a request by the adopter to refund up to 50% of the adoption donation.
 Adopter must transport dog back to DVGRR’s Golden Gateway.

 - I/we agree dog will always be supervised when not in fenced area, and the dog will not be transported in the back of an open vehicle such as a pick-up truck and understand state law requires that all dogs out of a securely fenced area be under control at all times.
 The ADOPTER(S) agree that dog will be kept as a house dog, not a kennel dog, and that the dog will not be kept chained or on a tie-out at any time.
 Tie-outs are not substitutes for a fenced yard or run.
 DVGRR strongly recommends that the dog be kept on lead at all times and not be allowed to run free.